Administration Sues Arizona Over Immigration Law

-University of Arizona law Professor Mark Miller says that didnt work.
+TED ROBBINS: University of Arizona law professor Mark Miller says that didn't work.

-Mark Miller says the problem is that it doesnt give police the discretion to carry out the law, depending on their resources; the same discretion police have to enforce traffic laws, violent offenses, even cooperating with the feds on immigration.
-It requires them to enforce the immigration law, and forces them to make it a top priority by giving anyone the right to sue if the law isnt enforced.
+ROBBINS: Mark Miller says the problem is that it doesn't give police the discretion to carry out the law, depending on their resources; the same discretion police have to enforce traffic laws, violent offenses, even cooperating with the feds on immigration.
+It requires them to enforce the immigration law, and forces them to make it a top priority by giving anyone the right to sue if the law isn't enforced.

-Mr. MILLER: Local police chiefs and sheriffs have made this point beautifully in Arizona.
-They say, its the law and I will enforce it - but I dont like it.
-And I dont like it because my goal is public safety, and I think directing resources in this direction will reduce public safety.
+LOUISE KELLY: Local police chiefs and sheriffs have made this point beautifully in Arizona.
+They say, it's the law and I will enforce it - but I don't like it.
+And I don't like it because my goal is public safety, and I think directing resources in this direction will reduce public safety.

-Goddard will be Brewer's opponent in the governor's race should she win the Republican primary.
-But Goddard's reasoning is that its a distraction from larger issues.
+ROBBINS: Goddard will be Brewer's opponent in the governor's race should she win the Republican primary.
+But Goddard's reasoning is that it's a distraction from larger issues.